 Harassment, Intimidation, Bullying and Discrimination Policy

 Allegations of criminal misconduct will be reported to the appropriate law enforcement agency.
-Engaging in harassment, intimidation, bullying, or discrimination behavior(s) will result in appropriate discipline or other appropriate sanctions against offending students, staff, or contractors.
+Engaging in harassment of any kind, intimidation, bullying, or discrimination behavior(s) will result in appropriate discipline or other appropriate sanctions against offending students, staff, or contractors.
 Anyone engaging in these behaviors on school property or at school activities will have their access to school property and activities restricted or revoked, as appropriate.

-In accordance with the Crime Awareness School and Campus Security Act of 1990, East Texas Cosmetology College has not had any criminal history since their opining in September of 2016.
-As a new cosmetology school, we need to make you aware of our findings.
+In accordance with the Crime Awareness, School and Campus Security Act of 1990 and the Clery Act and VAWA.
+Our facility East Texas Cosmetology College will have the statistics for certain crimes that are reported in our area from local law enforcement such as but not limited sexual assault, domestic violence, dating violence and stalking.
+ETC College has not had any criminal history since their opening in September of 2016 as a new cosmetology school, we need to make you aware of our findings.
+We will report to the state department, staff and students relating to any of the crimes.

 TDLR Law: Notice of Potential Ineligibility for License: Section 53.152